 WRD is the largest groundwater agency in the State of California, managing and protecting local groundwater resources for four million residents in a 420-square-mile region of southern Los Angeles County.
 This service area uses about 250,000 acre-feet (82 billion gallons) of groundwater annually which accounts for approximately half of the region’s water supply.
 WRD is responsible for monitoring and testing groundwater throughout the region using effective management principles.

-WRD publishes its well data to the public via a web viewer and NSGIS is in the process to upgrade and improve that viewer and its reports to the latest Esri ArcGIS Enterprise architecture and Geocortex Essentials web technology.
+WRD publishes its well data to the public via a web viewer and NSGIS has upgraded and improved that viewer and its reports to the latest Esri ArcGIS Enterprise architecture and Geocortex Essentials web technology.
 The reports are now more comprehensive with up-to-date and detailed maps, vital well data and metadata, and intelligent hydrographs.

 Burbank Water and Power (BWP)